 The Vacation Myrtle Beach resort group is kicking off a fundraiser for breast cancer awareness, research and treatment as part of the American Cancer Society’s Making Strides Against Breast Cancer campaign.

-Throughout the month of October and into November, Vacation Myrtle Beach Carolina Winds Resort guests will be able to donate during the online booking process, over the phone while making a reservation or at the counter when they check in.
+Throughout the month of October and through November 23, Carolina Winds Resort guests will be able to donate during the online booking process, over the phone while making a reservation or at the counter when they check in.
 Vacation Myrtle Beach will make a matching donation for a portion of all of the funds that are collected throughout the campaign.

 Breast cancer has touched most everyone in the Vacation Myrtle Beach family, whether through a colleague, a family member or a friend.
 It is estimated that more than 200,000 people are diagnosed with breast cancer each year.